 – Click on the image to enlarge or purchase –

 The Patterson Mansion (also known as the Patterson House) was completed in 1903.
 It occupies a prominent position on Dupont Circle in Washington, DC where Massachusetts Avenue joins the circle.
-The architect, Stanford White, had his own method of dealing with infamous non-rectangular blocks of land which are the result of Washington’s non-grid pattern of roads.
+The architect, Stanford White, had his own method of dealing with infamous non-rectangular blocks of land which are the result of Washington’s non-grid pattern of roads (other examples of how architects dealt with these unusual shaped plots can be seen in the posts about Wilkins House and Octagon House).
 He used outstretched arms either side of the central entranceway instead of the thrust back arms most other architects used.
 This also allowed for the small in-and-out circular driveway which can be seen at the front of the building.

 This white marble renaissance style mansion was built for Robert Wilson Patterson, the editor of the Chicago Tribune newspaper.
 It was used for entertaining when any member of the Patterson family was in town.
 Robert Patterson died in 1910 but his wife, Nellie, kept a full complement of staff (about 10 to 15) until 1922.
 They were always dressed in full livery available for any visitors if they happened to drop by.

 Nellie Patterson vacated the property for good in 1923.
 She deeded the property to her daughter, Eleanor Josephine Medill “Cissy” Patterson.
 Newspapers were in the Patterson blood as Cissy was the owner of the Washington Times-Herald.
 Although Cissy formally took up residence in the Patterson Mansion in 1923, she spent most of her time elsewhere.
 The house was barely occupied from 1923 to 1929.